thelastoutpostworkshop/gpio_viewer/README.md

 - PWM

 ### ESP32 Boards Supported
->ℹ️ You use the "Generic View" in the GPIO Web Application to see GPIO pin activites live even if your board image is not listed <br>
+>ℹ️ You can use the "Generic View" in the GPIO Web Application to see GPIO pin activites live even if your board image is not listed <br>
 >ℹ️ You can also request an ESP32 board image addition by [creating a new issue](https://github.com/thelastoutpostworkshop/gpio_viewer/issues).